tristynferreiro/SHARC-buoy-data-transmission/Software/README.md

 A version lzss compression was used in the solution of this project.

 ## encryption/
 This folder contains all previous developed versions of the the encryption algorithm needed for testing.
-These versions were created throughout the development of the final solution and serve different functions. <br /><br />
+These versions were created throughout the development of the final solution and serve different functions. <br />
 RSA encryption was used in the solution of this project.

 ## sensor/
-This is the contains the stm32CubeIDE project used to interface with the SparkFun 9Dof Breakout board's ICM20948.
+This contains the stm32CubeIDE project used to interface with the SparkFun 9Dof Breakout board's ICM20948.
 The project is based on [this gitHub repo](https://github.com/mokhwasomssi/stm32_hal_icm20948) but some functions and interfaces were changed for use in this project.
-The project is also setup for use on an stm32f4 so adaptations needed to be made.
+That repo project is also setup for use on an stm32f4 so adaptations needed to be made for use in this project.
 Only the [icm20948.h](https://github.com/mokhwasomssi/stm32_hal_icm20948/blob/master/icm20948.h) file and some methods from [icm20948.c](https://github.com/mokhwasomssi/stm32_hal_icm20948/blob/master/icm20948.h) were copied across and changed for use in the new project.

+## Scripts/
+Contains all scripts used for gathering the data trasmitted from the stm32f0.
+-serialReceive.py
+-verify.py
+-FFTCompareScript.m

 # Common Bug fixes
 ### I changed the stm32 projects' input data and the program no longer runs